Skip to main content

 warning

-Working with potentially large trees of cells creates a couple of considerations:
+Handling potentially large trees of cells in TON introduces several important considerations:

 Dictionary kinds

-Empty hashmap is represented as null by TVM; thus, it is not a cell.
-To store dictionary in a cell, one first saves one bit (0 for empty, 1 otherwise), and then adds reference if hashmap is not empty.
-Thus, store_maybe_ref and store_dict are interchangeable, and some smart contract authors use load_dict to load a Maybe ^Cell from incoming message or storage.
+An empty hashmap is represented as null in TVM, meaning it is not stored as a cell.
+A single bit is first saved to store a dictionary in a cell (0 for empty, 1 otherwise), followed by a reference if the hashmap is not empty.
+This makes store_maybe_ref and store_dict interchangeable.
+Some smart contract developers use load_dict to load a Maybe ^Cell from an incoming message or storage.

-In order for contract not to break of gas limit exceeding, only a limited number of dictionary updates should take place while processing one transaction.
-If contract's balance is used to maintain the map according to developer's conditions, the contract can send itself a message to continue cleanup.
+To prevent gas exhaustion, smart contracts should limit the number of dictionary updates per transaction.
+If a contract's balance is used to maintain the hashmap under specific conditions, it can send itself a message to continue processing in another transaction.

 info